horizon7006/lvim-easy-install/README.md

 # LazyVim Easy Installation

-This is an easy way to install LazyVim
+This is an easy way to install LazyVim.